-

 The acquisition of a publicly traded company may be effected as follows:

-Takeover mandatory offer due to the increase in the controlling shareholder’s interest in a Brazilian listed company, in case the controlling shareholder wishes to acquire more than one-third of the free float shares (Oferta Pública de Aquisição por Aumento de Participação).
+- Takeover mandatory offer due to the increase in the controlling shareholder’s interest in a Brazilian listed company.
+Currently, such mandatory offer applies in case the controlling shareholder wishes to acquire more than one-third of the free float shares.
+As of July 1st, 2025, the mandatory offer will be applicable in case the acquisition results in a reduction of free float shares of the same class and type to a level below 15% (Oferta Pública de Aquisição por Aumento de Participação).

-Public offer for the acquisition of shares already covered by another (a) public offer filed before CVM, or (b) public offer not subject to filing before CVM and whose notice has already been published, to be launched by a third-party other than the original offeror or person linked to it and for a price equivalent to, at least, 5% higher than the price offered to the original public offer (Oferta Pública de Aquisição Concorrente).
+- Voluntary public offer for the acquisition of shares already covered by another (a) public offer filed before CVM, or (b) public offer not subject to filing before CVM and whose notice has already been published, to be launched by a third-party other than the original offeror or person linked to it and for a price equivalent to, at least, 5% higher than the price offered to the original public offer.
+As of July 1st, 2025, public offers not subject to filing before CVM (item (b) above) will not be contemplated in this type of public offer (Oferta Pública de Aquisição Concorrente).

 -